 - Try mouth taping: Try using mouth tape to shut your mouth, especially during the night.
 This will ensure that your mouth stays closed and you breathe only through your nose.
-Additionally, you can use a chin strap which not only stops mouth breathing but also prevents snoring.
+Additionally, you can use a chin strap that not only stops mouth breathing but also prevents snoring.
 Read more about mouth taping and the best products to use.

-- Consider surgery: If none of the above-mentioned options work for you, there might be problems with the actual architecture of your nose.
+- Consider surgery: If none of the above-mentioned options works for you, there might be problems with the actual architecture of your nose.
 In such circumstances, your doctor can discuss potential options for surgery.
 Any surgery deemed medically necessary should be covered on the NHS.

 Treating mouth breathing in children